-For more information about health care programs, visit the health and human services area of our web site, www.house.mn/hrd/issinfo/hlt_hum.htm.
+For more information about health care programs, visit the health and human services area of our web site, www.house.mn/hrd/issinfo/hlt\hum.htm.

-23 Federal poverty guidelines are updated every year, usually in February.
+&lt;sup>21 Federal poverty guidelines are updated every year, usually in February.
 New DHS income standards based on updated guidelines are effective July 1 of each year.